HL7/fhir-saner/input/pagecontent/phrase_book.md

          <td>Encounter.where(period.end >= @<i>2020-09-08</i> and period.end < @<i>2020-09-09</i>)<br/>
              It is generally preferable for comparisons in for a time period to use an the inclusive lower bound with greater than or equal to (>=) and an exclusive upper bound with less-than (<).
-This is less likely to run into implementation errors affecting date comparisions.
+This is less likely to run into implementation errors affecting date comparisons.
          </td>
          <td>parameter MeasurementPeriod default Interval[@2020-09-08, @2020-09-09)<br/>
              [Encounter] E where E.period ends during <i>MeasurementPeriod</i></td>